-Cancellations 31 or more days prior to travel: Your deposit plus a further 10% of the total package price.
+Cancellations 30 or more days prior to travel: Your deposit.

-Booking amendments made by you: an amendment fee of 10% of total package price will be charged to cover our administration and communication costs.
+Booking amendments made by you.
+An amendment fee may be charged, to cover our administration and communication costs.
 We may also need to pass on any amendment/cancellation fees imposed by our suppliers.

 Conditions of travel